July, Palma de Mallorca

 October, Brussels / Wevelgem / Lille

-Nordic East started its new service to BRU and this was a great opportunity to visit one of my friends by the time living there.
-We found time for the airport and for checking out the local pubs!
+Nordic East started its new service to BRU and this was a great oportunity to visit one of my friends by the time living there.
+We found time for the airport and in the evening for checking out the local pubs!
 Didn't get much but Air Afrique 707, Constellation 727s, some freighters like Saudia and of course DHL was a nice addition to the collection.
 Also the old TEA A300B1 were still there.
-Then we went by car to Wevelgem where three ex French Airforce Caravelles were parked after a long ferry from Tahiti.
-After talking to the staff in the tower, we were allowed to drive down the runway to the Caravelles.
-Everything is so close down in Europe and a quick look at the map showed Lille to be nearby.
-No traffic moving but some french Beeches and a 737 got pictured.

 Copyright © Ola Carlsson